CHILI COOK-OFF RULES

-- CHILI COOKED ON SITE - All chili must be cooked from scratch on-site, the day of the cook-off.
+- CHILI COOKED ON SITE - These items are provided for each team: 30 qt. pot, burner, propane, electricity, judges cups, and tasting cups.
+Any other cooking items will be up to the teams to provide.
+All chili must be cooked from scratch on-site, the day of the cook-off.
 All chili must be prepared in the open.
 Meat may be cut up prior to start of the contest.
-Electricity is not available for contestants.
-Contestants are encouraged to have their own fire extinguishers for safety reasons.
+All teams may set up and begin cooking at 4 p.m.
+Vegetables may be prepared in advance.

 - CHILI COOKED FROM SCRATCH - "Scratch" is defined as starting with raw meat, which may be cut up prior to the contest.
 Commercial chili powder is permissible, but complete commercial chili mixes ("just add meat" mixes that contain pre-measured spices) are NOT permitted.

 - TEMPERATURE - Chili must be kept at a minimum of 140 degrees and covered with a lid when not serving.
 Each team is responsible for their own thermometer.

 - CHILI COOKER SITES - The head judge has final say over space assignments.